siliconwitchery/docs/superstack/api-reference.md

 }
 ```

 - The internal SuperStack Database is limited in size.
 Care must be taken to keep **Object** and **Parameter** names short to save space, but understandable enough for convenience in development.
-It's recomended that un-needed Objects are removed with the `"remove"` command once no longer needed.
-The `"reset"` command can also be used to clear the databse of all user content if needed.
+It's recomended that un-needed Objects are removed with the `remove` command once no longer needed.
+The `reset` command can also be used to clear the databse of all user content if needed.

+# API Reference